← Back to blog

 A sales outreach agent sending 200 personalized emails per day on Claude 3 Haiku costs roughly $3-8/day.
 Cost per email: $0.015-0.04.

 The single biggest lever on agent cost is model selection.
-Here is a rough comparison for a typical customer support task:
+Rough comparison for a typical customer support task:

 GPT-4: ~$0.06 per task.
 High quality, but expensive at scale.
 Claude 3.5 Sonnet: ~$0.03 per task.
 Strong quality, better price.
 Claude 3 Haiku: ~$0.005 per task.
 Good enough for simple routing and FAQ.
 DeepSeek: ~$0.002 per task.
 Budget option, quality varies.